vzhomeexperiments/R_NewsReading/README.md

 Everything what is needed to arrange the 'news' reading:

+- Setup Environmental Variables
 - R script
 - List of Restricted Events
 - Bat file
 - Windows Task Scheduler Job

+## Clone this repository

+Please clone this repository to the folder

+"%USERPROFILE%\Documents\GitHub"

+## Environmental Variables

+Environmental variables could be edited by using template:

+`/_PROD/Set_Environment_Variables.bat`

+Edit this file and execute it

+(Note: you must restart R-Studio for the settings to take effect from R Studio)

 ## Disclaimer